The non-Archimedean Nirgendsnegativsemidefinitheitsstellensatz is not true: Abstract

 \section{Abstract}

-Klep and Schweighofer asked whether the Nirgendsnegativsemidefinitheitsstellensatz holds for a symmetric noncommutative polynomial whose evaluations at bounded self-adjoint operators on any nontrivial Hilbert space are not negative semidefinite.
-We provide a counter-example to this open problem.
+Klep and Schweighofer asked whether the Nirgendsnegativsemide-finitheitsstellensatz holds for a symmetric noncommutative polynomial whose evaluations at bounded self-adjoint operators on any nontrivial Hilbert space are not negative semidefinite.
+We provide an example to show the open problem has a negative answer.